LAUNCH WEEK · 60% OFF · $9 $24 · Ends May 26

 The First Pushback

-Your toddler notices.
+Your child notices.
 The exact words to use, and the words to never use.

 4. Day 3 — Survive